 Thinking about redesigning your website or moving to a completely new domain?
-In many cases, site relocation is often driven by a desire for a better looking website.
+In most cases, site relocation is often driven by a desire for a better looking, more up to date website.
 But keep in mind that you don’t want your site to just be pretty.
 You should put SEO at the forefront to ensure that the transition will not be devastating to your rankings.
 The last thing you want is to put all your previous SEO efforts to waste and start from scratch.
 This resource will guide you through the steps of the relocation process, allowing you to retain your digital footprint and effectively promote your new brand.

 1. Create A Master List Of All URLs